BlockchainCommons/bc-envelope-cli-rust/docs/XID-Edges.md

   - `'source'` — the XID of the entity making the claim
   - `'target'` — the XID of the entity the claim is about

+No other assertions are permitted on the edge subject.
+The substance of the claim — names, dates, roles, or any other detail — is carried as assertions on the **target** object.

 ## Setup

 We'll use Alice and Bob for our examples.
 First, set up their XID documents: